singingstranger/RPG-Adventure/README.md

 At this stage, this software is a learning project for javascript.

 Current TODO:
+  - create a "data/maps.js" that contains map objects with src info, collisions and triggers.
+Put init locations/dimensions in there.
+Create corresponding map class.
   - expanding queue system
   - dialogue system
   - map transitions